The Society shall be known as ‘The Scottish History Society’.

-(3) Meetings of the Council shall be convened by the Secretary twice each year and more often if the Chairman so determines.
+(3) Meetings of the Council shall be convened by the Secretary twice each year and more often if the Convenor so determines.
 A meeting of the Council shall also be convened by the Secretary at the request of three members of the Council.

 (4) For any meeting of the Council the quorum shall be six members or office-bearers.

 (5) The election of members of the Council shall be made from members of the Society nominated by two other members of the Society.
 Each nomination shall be delivered to the Secretary not less than seven days before the meeting at which such election is to be held.

 (6) Casual vacancies occurring among the Office-bearers or other members of the Council may be filled by a member of the Society appointed by the Council.